rogurr/patina-qemu/docs/Rust_Integration.md

 ## Integration Option 2

 Option 2 is more complicated but does provide several benefits.
 Even though it is not the recommended method, this repository does have several examples of drivers that are written in Rust and compiled by the stuart_build process.
+This doesn't provide the same memory safety benefits of a pure Rust based build, but it does allow for interim steps in trying to achieve that
-This doesn't provide the security benefits of a pure Rust based build, but it does allow for interim steps in trying to achieve that goal:
+goal:

 - Modules written in Rust that link a Rust based library (aka crate)
 - Modules written in Rust that link a C based library